RAF Montrose: Ghost stories

 RAF Station Montrose has been described by believers as one of the most haunted places in Britain.

 Lt Desmond Arthur was killed in a flying accident on 27 May 1913, his spirit is said to have haunted the officers' mess.
 Since then there have been many other claimed sightings of apparitions in pilots' uniforms and phantom planes.
 In 2010 it was claimed wartime music and speech was heard to come from a 70-year-old radio which was "not powered in any way".

 Montrose Air Station Heritage Centre

-In 1983 the Montrose Air Station Heritage Trust was formed, today known as the Ian McIntosh Memorial Trust.
+In 1983 the Montrose Air Station Heritage Trust was formed, which went on to become The Ian McIntosh Memorial Trust.
 In 1992 the trust purchased the Watch Office and ground, and created the Montrose Air Station Heritage Centre.
 They have since added more buildings and collections.
 Several historic buildings and hangars are still located on site, and the perimeter taxi track is still largely intact.